 First Responder to Sexual Assault and Abuse Training

-First Responder to Sexual Assault and Abuse Training™ (FRT) is a comprehensive two-day training designed to aid those who work with individuals who have, or are at risk of, experiencing sexual violence.
+First Responder to Sexual Assault and Abuse Training™ (FRT) is a beginner yet comprehensive “Identify, Respond, and Refer” training designed to aid those who work with individuals who have, or are at risk of, experiencing sexual violence.

 The purpose of the training is educate individuals about the social, cultural and legal aspects of sexual assault and abuse, which will enable them to recognize, define and respond appropriately to the continuum of behaviours that constitute sexual assault and abuse.

 This training was created by the Association of Alberta Sexual Assault Services.
 However, the training has been updated and revised to include Saskatchewan resources and statistics.

 - Adults Who Were Sexually Abused as Children

 - Sexual Harassment

 - Sexual Assault

 - Respond appropriately to disclosures of sexual violence